 Jesus Christ: Who Is This Man?

 Jesus asked his disciples, “Who do people say that I am?”
-That question confronts us, too: Who is this man?
+(Mark 8:27).
+The question is for us, too: Who is this man?
+Why should we trust him?
 What authority does he have?
-Why should we trust him?

 The Christian faith centers on Jesus Christ.
 We need to understand what kind of person he is.

 Jesus was born in the normal way, grew in the normal way, got hungry and thirsty and tired, ate and drank and slept.
 He looked normal, talked in ordinary language, and walked in the normal way.
-He had emotions such as compassion, surprise, sorrow and apprehension (Matthew 9:36; Luke 7:9; John 11:38; Matthew 26:37).
+He had emotions such as compassion, surprise, sorrow and fear (Matthew 9:36; Luke 7:9; John 11:38; Matthew 26:37).
 He prayed to God, as humans need to.
 He called himself a man and other people called him a man.
-He was a human being.

-But Jesus was such an extraordinary human that after he ascended to heaven, some people claimed he was not human after all (2 John 7).
-They thought that Jesus was so holy that surely he would have nothing to do with flesh, with its dirt, sweat, digestive functions and imperfections.
-Perhaps he merely appeared to be human, in the way that angels sometimes appeared as humans, without actually becoming human.
+But Jesus was such an extraordinary person that after he went to heaven, some people claimed he was not a human (2 John 7).
+They thought that Jesus was so holy that he would have nothing to do with flesh, with its sweat, digestive functions and imperfections.
+Perhaps he merely appeared to be human, in the way that angels sometimes appeared as humans.

 Our salvation depends on the reality of Jesus’ humanity.
 His role as our intercessor, our high priest, depends on his experience as a human (Hebrews 4:15).
 Even after his resurrection, Jesus had flesh and bones (John 20:27; Luke 24:39).
 Even in heavenly glory, he continues to be a human (1 Timothy 2:5).